CULTURE

 How do you pronounce Edomae?

-Well, mae (前, in front of) rhymes with “pie.”
-Of course, it also rhymes with many other words, but since I like pie, we’ll go with that explanation.
-It’s sometimes misspelled as “Edomai,” which would sound the same.
+Well, mae (前, in front of) rhymes with “my e(gg),” It is said as two syllables, "ma" and "eh."
+It’s sometimes misspelled as “Edomai,” which sounds different and would have a different meaning.
 However, mai (毎) means “every” as in mainichi for “every day.”
 (Eating Edomai sushi every day would get expensive.)
 By the way, there are other dishes that are also called “Edomae,” so if you were thinking, “What is Edomae tempura?” the answer is, “I don’t know, but it’s a fair bet that it was also invented in Edo.”

 Sea urchin sushi